camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![In the new process version the service task A flows to a user task B.](assets/process-instance-migration/migration-basic_target.png)

-We can create new process instances according to this new process model after deploying it, but we also want our process instance to reach user task `B` when service task `A` is completed.
+We can create new process instances according to this new process model after deploying it, but we also want our active process instances to receive the update and reach user task `B` when service task `A` is completed.

 <!--
 I'm using process, process model, and process definition interchangeably, because I don't know what's best.